 These sweets are deserving of attention.

 Many websites record user information from everyone who visits them using tracking "cookies," which are little text files.
-These websites must now inform you of this and request your consent in order to comply with European data legislation.
-Even though that could be a good thing, doing this on a regular basis can get tiresome.
+These websites must inform you of this and request your consent to comply with European data legislation.
+Even though that could be a good thing, doing this regularly can get tiresome.

-This Chrome extension basically just clicks the "I agree" button on cookie pop-ups for you, so it isn't fancy or sophisticated.
-It is mostly a time-saving strategy, but one that is effective.
+This Chrome extension clicks the "I agree" button on cookie pop-ups for you, so it isn't fancy or sophisticated.
+It is primarily a time-saving strategy, but one that is effective.

-The Dalton color blindness extension is a useful tool for colorblind people.
+The Dalton color blindness extension is a valuable tool for colorblind people.

 The world is not designed for folks who don't have flawless color vision.
 The Dalton Chrome plugin is a clever fix for websites that don't make it easy for color-impaired users to discern between objects or images.

-Use Speedtest to quickly view your internet connection.
+Use Speedtest to view your internet connection quickly.
 Quickly view your internet connection.

 Despite being faster than ever, the internet is still far from ideal.
-Sometimes, before attempting to stream a video or download a large attachment, you may need to check your connection speed.
-Fortunately, Speedtest makes that fairly simple.
+Sometimes, you may need to check your connection speed before streaming a video or downloading a large attachment.
+Fortunately, Speedtest makes that relatively simple.

-Simply click the "Go" button, and Speedtest will quickly test your connection on your selected network.
-Other than that, there isn't much to it, however, Speedtest can provide you with information on your network speed if you have any questions.
+Click the "Go" button, and Speedtest will quickly test your connection on your selected network.
+Other than that, there isn't much to it.
+However, Speedtest can provide information on your network speed if you have any questions.

-Tabbed browsing's biggest drawback is that it's simple to fly too near to the sun.
-It can be tempting to have numerous tabs open, but doing so will certainly cause Chrome to run slowly.
+Tabbed browsing's biggest drawback is that flying too near the sun is simple.
+It can be tempting to have numerous tabs open, but doing so will undoubtedly cause Chrome to run slowly.

 A workable solution to that issue is Tab Suspender.
-To keep things operating smoothly, it will automatically suspend any open tabs after a predetermined period of time.
-To bring it back, simply click the tab or hit the refresh button.
+It will suspend open tabs after a predetermined period to keep things operating smoothly.
+To bring it back, click the account or hit the refresh button.

 Grammarly will fix your mistakes.